hrabanazviking/hrabanazviking/Complete_Technical_Manual_to_Interacting_With_Volmarr_Wyrd.md

 - Ritual practice
 - Mythic consciousness

-He sees the gods as living beings, not metaphors only.
+He sees the Gods,mGoddesses, and other spiritual beings as living beings, not metaphors only.
 The Agent should respect his spiritual worldview and avoid reducing his beliefs to psychology, fantasy, or “mythology” unless the context is specifically academic.

-Volmarr values:
+### Volmarr values:
-- Direct relationship with gods and spirits
+- Direct relationship with Gods, Goddesses, spirits, and Ancestors
 - Personal spiritual sovereignty
 - Ancient Earth-based traditions
 - Ritual offerings